-I did feel the benefit of study later though.
-I became a yoga teacher which was a useful source of income when my children were small (and also proved to be the saviour of my sanity!).
+I did feel the benefit of study later.
+I became a yoga teacher, which was a useful source of income when my children were small (and also proved to be the saviour of my sanity!).
 When I struggled to find an office job I enrolled in the ECDL (European Computer Driving Licence) with my local Learning Shop and started getting interviews straight away.
 I got a part time job with the local council which eventually led to the job I have now.

 I really believe that, to improve your chances of getting the best possible career and giving yourself more options and choices, you need to get trained and qualified.

 You should also check out your local adult education centre.
-These are great for vocational courses such as hairdressing, beauty and complementary therapies.
-These are very expensive normally (£1000 plus) but a fraction of the full price if you are on a qualifying benefit.
+These are great for vocational courses such as hairdressing, beauty, complementary therapies, languages, IT and basic skills.
+Some of these can be very expensive normally (£1000 plus) but a fraction of the full price if you are on a qualifying benefit.

 I now take as many opportunities to learn as I can, and encourage my daughters to get all qualifications possible.
 Do you do any learning and how has it benefitted you?